sogilis/SogiMood/README.md

 POST /project Headers: {"Content-Type": "application/json"} Body: project to insert

 POST /mood?id={uuid}&weekNo={weekNo} Headers: {"Content-Type": "application/json"} Body: mood to upsert
 ```

 ## How do I know the API models?

 Please refer to `api.go`.

+## How to deploy on heroku

+If you updated the deps, you must use `godep` to update `Godeps` and `vendor` dependency folders.
+Install `godep` and run `godep save` from the root of this project, then commit new vendored dependencies.

 ## TODO